 Adjust seasonings to taste and add a little squeeze of lemon.

-Then serve the brothy Tortillini Soup in big bowls.
+Then serve the brothy Tortellini Soup in big bowls.

 I love mine with fresh chili flakes and a drizzle of good olive oil.